Prajwal18hikify/netguard-toolkit/README.md

 ---

 ## 🛠️ Project Overview
 **NetGuard Toolkit** is a modular security testing framework designed for rapid host assessment and vulnerability discovery.
-It serves as the open-source networking foundation for **CloudGuard**—an upcoming AI-powered Cloud Security Posture Management (CSPM) platform built to eliminate enterprise infrastructure misconfigurations.
+It serves as the open-source networking foundation for **CloudGuard**—an upcoming AI-powered Cloud Security Posture Management (CSPM) platform built to eliminate enterprise infrastructure and misconfigurations.

 ---